Malene-Kavanagh/interview-Exercise/README.md

   _this needs to be public_

 - [x] Create a Golang Application
-   _use fiber to build a simple single endpoint web application taht returns a JSON minified object_
+   _use fiber to build a simple single endpoint web application that returns a JSON minified object_

 - [x] Use Docker Containerization
   _Write a Dockerfile that will build your application that is hosted in repository_